The US spent trillions trying to remake the Middle East. Trump's strike may have undone it all

 As for regime change, the mass public turnout in Iran and around the region to mourn Soleimani should not be underestimated.
 Even those in his own country who had no love for him -- or their Islamic Republic -- are now bound again by patriotism and nationalist fervor.

-Unlike America's allies, Saudi Arabia and other Gulf countries, Iran has been the stand out Muslim nation in the Middle East where ordinary people were pro-western and pro-American.
+Unlike America's allies, Saudi Arabia and other Gulf countries, Iran has been the standout Muslim nation in the Middle East where ordinary people were pro-western and pro-American.
 Not today.

-On Sunday, Iraq's parliament took steps to remove US troops.
+On Sunday, Iraq's Parliament took steps to remove US troops.
 If this actually happens, Iran's massive influence over Iraq, and thus the region, will grow unhindered by any American presence.
 It's an influence that dates back 17 years to the 2003 US war against Iraq that finally defeated Iran's arch enemy Saddam Hussein.

 Trump's threat to impose sanctions on Iraq, an ally, if it does expel US and other international troops, would devastate 17 years of American effort, blood and money all designed to help the country become a stable democracy able to defend itself.
 It would also cause Baghdad to lean even more heavily on Iran.